OttoMeister/Audio-download-with-yt-dlp/README.md

 Have fun and enjoy the ride :=)

+Open Issues or Improvements:
-There's still about 5% of content that my car stereo can't play; additional investigation is necessary.
-Despite trying mp3check, it reports that 100% of my files are faulty.
-Until now, I've simply resorted to pressing the skip/next button.
+- There is still around 5% of content that my car stereo cannot play; additional investigation is necessary.
+Despite using mp3check, it consistently reports that all of my files are faulty.
+So far, I've been resorting to manually skipping to the next track.
+- Improving audio quality: I've chosen "--audio-quality 5", but I haven't noticed any improvement with higher numbers.
+- Many MP3 files are not actually in the MP3 format internally; instead, they are in MPEG-2 format.
+How can I force them into the MP3 format?
+- MP3 normalization is achieved through the use of normalize-audio and mp3gain.
+These tools do not modify the audio content; rather, they store a correction value that is interpreted by the audio player.
+However, not all players utilize this data.
+Is it preferable to implement a hard-coded normalizer instead?